 Can I run my RV fridge off my propane/gas generator while driving?

 While it is entirely possible to run an RV fridge off a generator while driving, it might be easier to just run the fridge off of your 12 volt or propane while driving, rather than to have a generator running to cool your fridge in your RV.
-The use of propane to cool an RV fridge is actually more efficient than to running the onboard generator and having it produce AC power to run the fridge.
+The use of propane to cool an RV fridge is more efficient than to running the onboard generator and having it produce AC power to run the fridge.
 Just my thoughts on the matter.

 Can I run my RV Fridge on an inverter while driving?